Charlie Kirk: Immigration and deportation

 At a 2023 event at Missouri State University, Kirk said that immigration to the United States should be completely stopped.
 In the lead-up to the 2024 presidential election, Kirk promoted the false claim that Haitians in Springfield, Ohio, were eating residents' pets and other wildlife.
-Kirk called for the use of force against migrants at the U.S.–Mexico border, including the use of tear gas, rubber bullets and whips.
+Kirk called for the use of force against migrants at the U.S.–Mexico border, including the use of tear gas, rubber bullets, and whips.
 Kirk said that migrants were "bringing force upon themselves" by "invading" the country.
 In justifying this use of force, Kirk promoted false claims of disproportionate criminality among migrants, saying: "Those are the men that will go into your communities and break into your homes and rape your women, take your children.
 But, hey, they're – they're dreamers."

-In 2023, Kirk called for Mehdi Hasan to be deported and deplatformed over his views on the COVID-19 pandemic, calling him a "neurotic lunatic" and saying "Send him back to the country he came from.
+In 2023, Kirk called for Mehdi Hasan to be deported and deplatformed over his views on the COVID-19 pandemic, calling him a "neurotic lunatic" and saying, "Send him back to the country he came from.
 Holy cow!
 Get him off TV.
 Revoke his visa."
 In October 2023, Kirk also called U.S. representative Ilhan Omar a "terrorist sympathizer" and called for her deportation.

+Indian immigration visas

+Kirk was vocal about his disapproval of immigration of Indians, particularly non-Christian Indians, into the US.
+Kirk stated that "America does not need more visas for people from India", arguing that Indian immigrants take job opportunities from Americans.
+Separately, Kirk stated that America would still be America if 90% of the population were of Indian national origin, as long as they were Christian Indians.

 Opioid epidemic

-Kirk blamed the Chinese government and drug cartels for the opioid crisis in the United States, telling the audience that "almost nobody in this audience has a friend that you've lost to the Russian government but you do have a friend or a family member that has died because of the cartels and the Chinese Communist Party with a fentanyl coming into our communities".
+Kirk blamed the Chinese government and drug cartels for the opioid crisis in the United States, telling the audience that "almost nobody in this audience has a friend that you've lost to the Russian government but you do have a friend or a family member that has died because of the cartels and the Chinese Communist Party with a fentanyl[sic] coming into our communities".